 When Delimiter 1 is enabled, the serial port will clear the buffer and send the data to the Ethernet port when a specific character, entered in a hex format, is received.
-A second delimiter character may be enabled and specified in the Delimiter 2 field, so that both characters act as the delimiter to indicate when data should be sent.
+A second delimiter character may be enabled and specified in the Delimiter 2 field, so that both characters act as the delimiter to show when data should be sent.

 Delimiter 2 is optional.
-If left blank, then Delimiter 1 alone trips clearing of the buffer.
+If left blank, then Delimiter 1 alone trips the clearing of the buffer.
 If the size of the serial data received is greater than 1 KB, the NPort will automatically pack the data and send it to the Ethernet.
 However, to use the delimiter function, you must at least enable Delimiter 1.
 If Delimiter 1 is left blank and Delimiter 2 is enabled, the delimiter function will not work properly.

 Setting Factory Default Necessity

-Do nothing Do Nothing Optional
+Do nothing

-Delimiter + 1
+Delimiter + 1 Do Nothing Ontional

-Delimiter + 2
+Delimiter + 2 Do Nothing Optional

 Strip Delimiter

-[Delimiter + 1] or [Delimiter + 2]: The data will be transmitted when an additional byte (for Delimiter + 1), or an additional 2 bytes (for Delimiter + 2) of data is received after receiving the Delimiter.
+[Delimiter + 1] or [Delimiter + 2]: The data will be transmitted when an additional byte (for Delimiter + 1), or an additional 2 bytes (for Delimiter + 2) of data is received after receiving the delimiter.

-[Strip Delimiter]: When the Delimiter is received, the Delimiter is deleted (i.e., stripped), and the remaining data is transmitted.
+[Strip Delimiter]: When the delimiter is received, the delimiter is deleted (i.e., stripped), and the remaining data is transmitted.

-[Do nothing]: The data will be transmitted when the Delimiter is received.
+[Do nothing]: The data will be transmitted when the delimiter is received.

-1 to 65535: Forces the NPort's TCP/IP protocol software to try to pack serial data received during the specified time into the same data frame.
+1 to 65535: Forces the NPort's TCP/IP protocol software to pack serial data received during the specified time into the same data frame.